jitinnair1/gradfolio/index.md

 permalink: /
 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile.jpg
+  description: Your Name
 published: true
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite subreddit.
+[Gradfolio](https://github.com/jitinnair1/gradfolio){:target="_blank"} is a responsive, dark-mode ready Jekyll theme designed keeping academia in mind.
+The easiest way to install the theme is to fork it using GitHub.
+Check the README file for [instructions](https://github.com/jitinnair1/gradfolio#installation){:target="_blank"}.

+If you want to use this space to write your biography here, edit the `index.md` file.
 You can put a picture in, too.
-The code is already in, just name your picture prof_pic.jpg and put it in the assets/images/ folder.
+Rename your picture to `profile.jpg` and put it in the `assets/images/` folder.

-This has to be the home page and must include a photo and contact information.
-The photo must be aligned based on the option specified in the YAML of the about page.
+The social-icons footer can be used to link profiles from GitHub, OrcID and ReasearchGate aprart form the usual Twitter, LinkedIn and Facebook.
+You can add your user ID in the `_config.yml` file to link your accounts.